InteractiveComputerGraphics/SPlisHSPlasH/README.md

 * Markus Becker and Matthias Teschner.
 Weakly compressible SPH for free surface flows.
 In Proceedings of ACM SIGGRAPH/Eurographics Symposium on Computer Animation, 2007.
 Eurographics Association.

+* M. Becker, M. Ihmsen, and M. Teschner.
+Corotated SPH for deformable solids.
+Proceedings of Eurographics Conference on Natural Phenomena, 2009

 * Jan Bender and Dan Koschier.
 Divergence-free smoothed particle hydrodynamics.
 In Proceedings of ACM SIGGRAPH / Eurographics Symposium on Computer Animation, 2015.
 ACM.

 * Jan Bender and Dan Koschier.
 Divergence-free SPH for incompressible and viscous fluids.
 IEEE Transactions on Visualization and Computer Graphics, 2017.